gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 done
 ```

-This command outputs 23 files:
+This command outputs 23 files **locally**:

 * `sumstat_c<chrom-number>.regenie` contains the values for the regression *per chromosome*
 * `sumstat_BMI.regenie` contains the concatenated values for the regression

-The files will be stored in a new directory named `regenie_gwas_BMI`, locally this time, with inside another directory named `statistics` containing all of the summary statistics per chromosome.
-The combination of all of them will be located at the same level than `statistics`, making it easier to find.
+The files will be stored in a new directory named `regenie_statistics_BMI`, locally this time, containing all of the summary statistics per chromosome.
+The combination of all of them will be located at the same level as `regenie_statistics_BMI`, making it easier to find.

 Congratulations, you have successfully completed a GWAS using regenie on DNAnexus!